About

 Joe's first KIWL 500 was in 2019 and has been a regular ever since, joining the KIWL committee in 2022.
 His cycling ability has shot up as a result of taking part in KIWL!

-Rob Williams
+Rob Williams BEM

-Rob Williams
+Rob Williams BEM

-KIWL Chair & Co-Founder
+KIWL Co-Founder

 Andrew Abbey